Sitting after Hip Replacement (Hip TEP) - How's it going?

 Returning to the workplace after hip replacement surgery depends heavily on the type of work.

-- Office/Desktop (mostly sitting): Many patients can return to work after 2–6 weeks , sometimes as early as 1–2 weeks in a home office setting with adjusted working hours and an ergonomic chair.
+• Büro/Desk (predominantly seated): Many patients can after 2–6 weeks return to work, sometimes already after 1–2 weeks in a home-office setting with adjusted working hours and an ergonomic chair.
 Recommendation: flexible working hours, regular breaks, office chair adjustment.

-- Light physical (e.g. sales, teaching with moderate standing): Return to work is more likely after 6–8 weeks; note that prolonged standing, stair climbing or frequent standing up should be considered.
+• Light physical (e.g., salesperson, teaching with moderate standing): Return usually after 6–8 weeks; Loads such as prolonged standing, stair climbing or frequent standing up should be considered.

-- Physically demanding (e.g., crafts, nursing, construction): Typically 8–12 weeks or longer, sometimes 3 months or more, until repetitive lifting or carrying tasks are allowed again.
-Individual coordination with the surgeon and rehabilitation is necessary.
+• Heavy physical (e.g., trades, nursing, construction): Mostly 8–12 weeks or longer, sometimes 3 months or more, until repetitive lifting or carrying tasks are allowed again.
+Individual coordination with surgeon and rehab is necessary.

 What sitting positions are recommended after hip replacement